 Building Innovative Sail and Powerboats for the Worldwide Market

-Waterline Systems delivers a lifetime of high performance.
+A boat from Waterline Systems delivers a lifetime of high performance.
 We build with composites (carbon fiber, Kevlar, and fiberglass) as well as marine grade aluminum and steel.
 We continually update our techniques, equipment, and training to ensure the highest quality product and greatest customer satisfaction.
-Read on for a summary of our build processes.
+Read on for highlights of our build processes.

 Waterline Systems employs the resin-infusion process in our high-end composite products.
 Not just the hulls, but the decks and many internal structures are created using this highly effective and efficient build method.

 The original, trademarked infusion construction process is known as Seemann Composite Resin Infusion Molding Process (SCRIMP) and was introduced into boatbuilding in the 1990s by TPI.
 When we bought the assets of TPI, we kept on the skilled technicians who then trained the next generation of boatbuilders.
 Refinements in the products used (resins, core materials, etc.) and the procedures followed, and our process is now referred to simply as resin-infusion molding.
 In its essence, the process uses vacuum-bagging to pull and distribute liquid resin into a lay-up of laminate and core materials placed in a mold.
 The laminates are then cured under pressure.
 There are three distinct benefits to buying a boat built using the resin-infusion process.

 Durability/Strength: Vacuum pressure compacts (or debulks) the layers of material that make up the hull, deck, or part and removes any trapped air, which eliminates voids in the final laminate.
 With voids removed, the hull is solid, strong, and durable.